Endar728/ATF-ATC-Mod/README.md

 An Air Traffic Control (ATC) mod for Nuclear Option, inspired by LotAtc functionality.

+# YOU MUST BE SPAWNED IN AN AIRCRAFT INGAME IN ORDER FOR THIS MOD TO WORK

 ## Features

 - **Radar Tracking**: Real-time tracking of all units within configurable radar range